-For a more comprehensive article about all kinds of delay pedals, see our Best Delay Pedals article.
+This article is exclusively focused on the best analog delay pedals.
+For coverage about all kinds of delays see our Best Delay Pedals article.

 Delay has become one of the most common effects on guitarists’ pedalboards, even if it is available in an uncommonly diverse number of flavors.
 Not only are there dozens of pedals to choose from, but the range of features on offer can be overwhelming: everything can be found from simple analog echo boxes to advanced devices that deliver multiple types of vintage and modern delay.